thor-harsh/Project--NLP-Sentiment-Analysis-/README.md

 NLP drives computer programs that translate text from one language to another, respond to spoken commands, and summarize large volumes of text rapidly—even in real time.
 There’s a good chance you’ve interacted with NLP in the form of voice-operated GPS systems, digital assistants, speech-to-text dictation software, customer service chatbots, and other consumer conveniences.
 But NLP also plays a growing role in enterprise solutions that help streamline business operations, increase employee productivity, and simplify mission-critical business processes.<br></br>

-**Important Note: Go through the .tsv file which contains the huge list of movie reviews with label (i.e pos vs neg) before jumping to the code.**
+**Important Note: Go through the documentation for VADER and how it works with NLTK and how vector arithmetic operation happens with the help of cosine similarity before jumping to the code.**

 </table>